Best Things to Do in Palm Springs!

-Sooo…you’re headed to Palm Springs for a sunny getaway & are wondering what to do?
+Sooo…you’re headed to Palm Springs & are wondering what to do?
 This article is for you!
-I’ve written extensively about Palm Springs, & I’ll link to several posts here that will give you more information on specific topics.
-From laying out at one of the desert’s many pools, to golf, to visiting further-flung destinations such as Salvation Mountain, the Cabazon dinosaurs, or Joshua Tree National Park: you’ve got lots of choices.
+I’ve written extensively about Palm Springs, & will link to several posts here to give you more info on specific topics.
+From laying out at one of the desert’s many pools, to golf, to visiting cool spots like Salvation Mountain, the Cabazon dinosaurs, or Joshua Tree National Park: you’ve got lots of choices.
 And hopefully reading this will help you figure out what you really want to do on your desert getaway.
-So with that, here are the “Best Things to Do in Palm Springs…“
+So with that, here are the “Best Things to Do in Palm Springs

 Check out some of Viator’s best Palm Springs tours below…like off-roading in Joshua Tree National Park!